 | Opening Hours |

-Daily|11:30 AM – 8:00 PM (Last order 7:30 PM) Closed on Mondays (Open on public holidays) ※ For the latest updates, check their official Instagram |
+Daily|11:30 AM – 8:00 PM (Last order 7:30 PM) Closed on Mondays and Tuesdays (Open on public holidays) ※ For the latest updates, please check their official Instagram |

-| Access | 3-minute walk from Imadegawa Jofukuji bus stop (Kyoto City Bus #201) |
+| Access | 3-minute walk from Imadegawa Jofukuji bus stop (Kyoto City Bus #201), in the Nishijin area |

 | Official Website | https://www.cafe-marble.com |

-| Payment | Cash, credit cards, and electronic payments (depending on available devices) |
+| Payment | Cash, major credit cards, and select electronic payments |

 | Parking & Perks |

-4 on-site car parking spaces and bicycle racks available.
-If the lot is full, use one of the partnered coin parking lots nearby.
-Show your parking receipt to receive a partial discount on your bill: ・Spend ¥3,000 or more → ¥300 discount ・Ask staff for locations of partnered lots ・Be sure to request a receipt, which will be collected at checkout |
+Four on-site car parking spaces and bicycle racks are available.
+If on-site parking is full, nearby partnered coin parking lots can be used.
+Present your parking receipt at checkout to receive a partial discount: ・Spend ¥3,000 or more → ¥300 off ・Ask staff for partnered parking locations ・Please remember to request a receipt; it will be collected at checkout |

 Nearby Attractions|Around cafe marble Chiekoin